 Comparative animal cognition; eg, testing the ability of pigeons to learn novel sequences and solve problems.
 Developmental psychology; eg, testing the ability of 3- and 4-year-old children to plan for the future and delay gratification.

-- Associate Professor Martin Sellbom
+- Professor Martin Sellbom

 Integration of personality and psychopathology; personality disorders; paychopathy; personality assessment; foresnic psychology.